 Mario Andretti is an icon of American racing, as he was highly successful in every championship.
 We are talking about a man who won the Indianapolis 500, Daytona 500, 12 Hours of Sebring, and is a four-time IndyCar champion.
 His longevity is also unheard of, as he won his last IndyCar race in 1993, aged 53!
 That season, he was sixth overall, beating many of his younger rivals.

 While Andretti had his Formula 1 debut in 1968 and won his first race in 1971, he only drove his first full season in 1975.
 Despite his advancing age, he kept improving, finally winning the title in 1978.
-While he continued racing for four more seasons, he never won a single race.
+While he continued racing for four more seasons, he never won again.
 Yet, as a substitute driver, he took third place at the 1982 Italian Grand Prix, proving what a champion he is.

 While the top ten list of successful North American Formula 1 drivers is relatively short, these guys are unforgettable.
 Since all three countries have been on the Formula 1 calendar recently, let's hope that the championship's popularity will bring a male or a female capable of winning it.